History of Poland during the Jagiellonian dynasty: Literature

-Kochanowski was born in 1530 into a prosperous noble family.
-In his youth he studied at the universities of Kraków, Königsberg and Padua and traveled extensively in Europe.
-He worked for a time as a royal secretary, and then settled in the village of Czarnolas, a part of his family inheritance.
+Jan Kochanowski was born in 1530 into a prosperous noble family.
+In his youth, he studied at the universities of Kraków, Königsberg and Padua and traveled extensively in Europe.
+He worked for a time as a royal secretary, and then settled in the village of Czarnolas, a part of his family's inheritance.
 Kochanowski's multifaceted creative output is remarkable for both the depth of thoughts and feelings that he shares with the reader, and for its beauty and classic perfection of form.
 Among Kochanowski's best known works are bucolic Frascas (trifles), epic poetry, religious lyrics, drama-tragedy The Dismissal of the Greek Envoys, and the most highly regarded Threnodies or laments, written after the death of his young daughter.

 The poet Mikołaj Sęp Szarzyński, an intellectually refined master of small forms, bridges the late Renaissance and early Baroque artistic periods.

 Music

 Following the European and Italian in particular musical trends, the Renaissance music was developing in Poland, centered around the royal court patronage and branching from there.
-Sigismund I kept from 1543 a permanent choir at the Wawel castle, while the Reformation brought large scale group Polish language church singing during the services.
-Jan of Lublin wrote a comprehensive tablature for the organ and other keyboard instruments.
+Sigismund I the Old kept from 1543 a permanent choir at the Wawel castle, while the Reformation brought large scale group Polish language church singing during the services.
+Jan z Lublina wrote a comprehensive tablature for the organ and other keyboard instruments.
 Among the composers, who often permeated their music with national and folk elements, were Wacław of Szamotuły, Mikołaj Gomółka, who wrote music to Kochanowski translated psalms, and Mikołaj Zieleński, who enriched the Polish music by adopting the Venetian School polyphonic style.